 Kentucky college hosting event describing 'white citizenship' and 'Trumpism' as terrorism

-Berea College defended the event: 'We encourage open dialog on difficult topics'
+Berea College defended event saying it encouraged open dialogue 'on difficult topics'

 A Kentucky college is scheduled to host an event critical of Donald Trump and associating the former president and "white citizenship" with terrorism.